Megha-Bose/Disease-NER/README.md

 # Disease-NER
 Given a medical diagnosis, identifying medical conditions within the text and mapping them to standardized medical encodings.

-# Disease-NER
-Given a medical diagnosis, identifying medical conditions within the text and mapping them to standardized medical encodings.

 ## Data
 The data directory contains:
 - The disease mentions from the text files stored in entities.tsv.